Twentri/confidentiality-policy/README.md

 Your Choices
 You may opt-out of any future communications from us at any time.
 You can do this by contacting us via the email address given on our website.

+Push Notifications
+We may send you push notifications through our mobile applications.
+You may at any time opt-out from receiving these types of communications by changing the settings on your mobile device.

 Changes to This Confidentiality Policy
 We reserve the right to update or change our Confidentiality Policy at any time.
 We will notify you of any changes by posting the new Confidentiality Policy on this page.
 You are advised to review this Confidentiality Policy periodically for any changes.